zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/sync-adb-dcat/sync-adb-dcat.md

     ![](./images/unset-data-catalog.png " ")

 2. Define the following substitution variables, for repeated use in this task by using the SQL\*Plus **`DEFINE`** command.
 The variables will hold the necessary details for the Data Catalog connection such as the Data Catalog credential name, Data Catalog OCID, Compartment OCID, Home Region, and Data Asset key.
-Click **Copy** to copy the following code, and then paste it into the SQL Worksheet. **_Don't run the code yet_**.
+Click **Copy** to copy the following code, and then paste it into the SQL Worksheet. **_Don't run the code yet.
+Complete the next step first._**

     ```
     <copy>